chr0mekitdev/privacy-policy/index.md

 Privacy Policy

-chr0mekitdev operates the website "Webpage to Markdown" at https://chromewebstore.google.com/detail/ajeinonckioeekcfanjndliandidilid/preview?hl=ko&authuser=0.
+chr0mekitdev operates the website "Webpage to Markdown".
 I take your privacy seriously.
 To better protect your privacy, I provide this privacy policy notice explaining the way your personal information is collected and used.

 Collection of Routine Information